My favourite way of eating healthy in the summer is with these Vietnamese Salad Rolls (gỏi cuốn). It's basically a salad within some rice paper.

 - Cook the vermicelli noodles according to the package.
 Rinse and drain the noodles.
 Set aside.

 - Add the eggs to a large bowl and scramble with a fork or chopsticks.
-Heat a frying pan over medium high heat and add 1 Tbsp of oil.
+Heat a frying pan over medium high heat and add 1 tablespoon of oil.

 - Pour enough egg into the pan to make a thin omelette.
 Cook for 1-2 minutes and flip.
 Cook for another minute.
 Transfer to a plate.